Use annotation language buyers search for

 Notes make more sense when they stay connected to the exact drawing location, measurement, and count that caused the question.

-Export annotated PDFs so review decisions can move into field, estimating, or client conversations with context intact.
+Export annotated PDFs so review decisions can move into field, estimating, or client conversations with context intact — the core of drawing review for contractors.

 In construction search terms they usually describe the same job: adding notes, symbols, measurements, and review context to a drawing PDF.